kelseygonzalez/AU-STAT412-612/content/assignment/03-lab.markdown

 3. Select all variables that include information about arrival or departure.
 Also keep the `year`, `month`, and `day`.
 Use as few characters as possible in your `select()` call.
 Double check your work - did you grab something you didn't actually want?

-4. Find all the flights that satisfy all of the following conditions:
+4. Find the flights that satisfy **all** of the following conditions:

     - Flew to Houston (IAH or HOU)
     - Were operated by United, American, or Delta (UA, AA, or DL)